hivesolutions/viriatum/README.md

 symbols loaded.

     ./configure --enable-embed

+For static linking of the PHP library, useful for package distribution the following command may be used so that no external library dependencies are created.
+Note that the `-fPIc` flag must be set to allow the creation of static library for position independent code.

+    export CFGLAS="-fpic"
+    ./configure --enable-embed=static --disable-libxml --disable-dom --disable-simplexml\
+        --disable-xml --disable-xmlreader --disable-xmlwriter --without-pear --without-iconv

+Additional libraries may be linked and a typical compilation of the PHP distribution would include the following flags required by most of the applications.

+    -with-mysql --with-mysqli --with-gmp --with-openssl --enable-bcmath

 Addiotional information about the compilation flags may be found [here](http://php.net/manual/en/configure.about.php).

 The PHP module must then be compiled with `CFLAGS` variable set to point to the proper include directories.